Global Hospitality Management

 - Communicate effectively in English: reading, writing, listening and speaking.

 - Ensure all emails sent to other students, faculty, or staff are written in professional business language.
 Abusive/inappropriate language will not be tolerated.

 - Be a positive ambassador for the program and the college.

-The final exam schedule for the fall and winter semesters will be posted in the final month of the semester, on the college website under 'Current Students'.
-Students are responsible for checking the School of Hospitality & Culinary Arts exam schedule for dates, times, and room locations of their exams.
+Students are responsible to check the exam schedule for dates, times, and room locations of their exams.
 Students must be available during the entire examination schedule.
-Failure to attend an exam, without prior notification and valid documentation, will result in a mark of zero, (0%).
+Failure to attend an exam, without prior notification and valid documents, will result in a mark of zero, (0%).

 The following rules apply to all testing situations:

 - Students are required to bring their Student ID cards to all exams and are required to display it during the exam.

 - Backpacks, purses, wallets, pencil cases, etc., will be placed in a location designated by the faculty.
 Only permitted items are allowed on the desk.